davhunt/instruments/cdi2/readme.md

 ### Versions
 The CDI2 questionnaires are currently on the original release.
 The instructions have been modified from the official versions to account for online distribution (e.g., "circle" replaced with "select").
+The REDCap files are the full-length version, which may be updated for the short form by removing extraneous questions.
 | Audience | Language |
 | :--  | :--  |
 | child self report | English  |